SaadMughal14/mujtaba-fragrances/README.md

-# Mujtaba Fragrances - Premium E-Commerce Website
+# Mujtaba Fragrances - Premium E-Commerce Website.

 A full multi-page luxury perfume e-commerce site with cart, checkout, and Discord order notifications.
 Built as static HTML/CSS/vanilla JS with a single Vercel serverless function for order submission. **All prices in Pakistani Rupees (PKR / Rs).**